stevenhorngyen/Billingapproval/README.md

 # Billing Service
-Enable Partner the ability to retrieve list of charges and respond with either “Approval” or “Decline”
+Provide Partner the ability to retrieve list of charges and respond with either “Approval” or “Decline”

 ### Running Billing Service
 1. Open Eclipse